10 Important Questions to Ask Your Electronic Recycler

 Exporting CRTs to third-world countries – Asia specifically – has become a cheap, popular scheme for less-than-reputable recyclers.
 Unfortunately, it also comes at a tremendous cost to the environment as slack regulations in poor countries allow for the use of horrendous processing methods for extracting materials – methods such as leaded class from CRTs being buried in open farm fields.
 Midwest Electronic Recovery adheres to a strict policy against shipping CRTs overseas, choosing instead to work only with companies who operate under similar environmental guidelines.

-4. How much of what you process is disposed of in a landfill?
+4. How much of what process is disposed of in a landfill?

 Is it really recycling if your equipment just ends up getting buried down at the county landfill?
-MER mission regarding handling e-waste is simple: reduce, reuse and recycle.
+If mission MER adheres to in handling e-waste is simple: reduce, reuse and recycle.
 Markets exist for all of the materials found in e-waste and Midwest Electronic Recovery does not dispose of any component of electronic equipment in a landfill.
 The e-waste that enters the doors of Midwest Electronic Recovery’s facility has one of two features: either it is refurbished for resale as computer equipment, or it is de-manufactured for transportation to an industrial facility for material reclamation.

 5. Do you meet all federal, state, and local regulations?

 While the U.S. Environmental Protection Agency has specific rules pertaining to disposal and handling of other regulations.
-Midwest Electronic Recovery is in 100% compliance with EPA regulations, and not only follows Iowa Department of Natural Resources guidelines, but is also certified by IDNR’s Electronics Recycling Administrative Rules Advisory Committee.
+Midwest Electronic Recovery is in 100% compliance with EPA regulations, and not only follows Iowa Department of Natural Resources guidelines, but is also a member of the IDNR’s Electronics Recycling Administrative Rules Advisory Committee.